 Historical Sites & Museums

-Although the great outdoors is the big draw of Tahoe, there are a number of museums and historical sites that have something to offer too.
+Although the great outdoors is the big draw of Tahoe, there are a number of museums and historical sites with something to offer too.
 A few of the best to explore include:

 - Emigrant Trail Museum: Tahoe is famous (well, more accurately, infamous) for the trip of the Donner Party and you can learn all about that history here.
 Located in Donner Memorial State Park, there are also outdoor trails to hike here.

 - Vikingsholm: Tour an historic and magnificent Scandinavian castle near Emerald Bay.

-The topic of lodging in Lake Tahoe is worthy of a post all its own which will be coming to the blog soon.
+The topic of lodging in Lake Tahoe is worthy of a post all its own which I’m sure I’ll get to eventually here on the blog.
+But in the meantime, here are the essentials you need to know as well as my top lodging picks!

 While the area certainly has many hotels and motels, many visitors to Tahoe opt for vacation rentals.
 Tahoe is a popular destination for families and bigger friend groups to travel together, and a house or condo means more space, room to cook, laundry and more, especially on longer vacations.
 Check out Tahoe vacation rentals on VRBO.